manfontan/mongodb-bootcamp/PITCHME.md

 +++

   - **Attribute syntaxes** define the types of data that can be represented in a directory server.
+    - Attribute type description, Bit String, Boolean, Generalized Time, JPEG...
+    - ```( 1.3.6.1.4.1.1466.115.121.1.7 DESC ’Boolean’ )```
     - [RFC 4517](https://tools.ietf.org/pdf/rfc4517.pdf)

+Note:
+Servers SHOULD recognize all the syntaxes listed in this document, but are not required to otherwise support them, and MAY recognise or support other syntaxes.
+This representation is referred to as the LDAP-specific encoding to distinguish it from other methods of encoding attribute values Ex.
+BER X.500.
+Clients MUST NOT assume that the LDAP-specific encoding of a value of an unrecognized syntax is a human-readable character string.

++++?image=assets/attributesyntax.png

 +++

   - **Matching rules** define the kinds of comparisons that can be performed against LDAP data.
+    - uniqueMemberMatch, bitStringMatch, booleanMatch,...
     - [RFC 4517](https://tools.ietf.org/pdf/rfc4517.pdf)

+Note:
+A matching rule evaluates to TRUE, and in some cases Undefined, as specified in the description of the matching rule; otherwise, it evaluates to FALSE.

++++?image=assets/matchingrules1.png

++++?image=assets/matchingrules2.png

 +++